nmshd/documentation/_docs_integrate/11-connector-configuration.md

 ### `webhooks`

+This module is deprecated in favor of the [webhooksV2](/integrate/connector-configuration#webhooksv2) module.
+{: .notice--warning}

 With the REST API, pull mechanisms are supported.
 However, as there are many bidirectional scenarios within Enmeshed, a push mechanism is favorable: the Connector is synchronizing its state with the Backbone and notifies the organization's backend services about changes.

 For this, the Connector supports the configuration of a webhook which is called in case there is something new (e.g. a new message has been received).